d3vesh/Webscraping-of-Zomato/Readme.md

 ### Project Status
 ---
-This project has been completed sucessfully and is effectively scraping data from the provided website, which will be used to do analysis and help me to do analysis of the restaurants types in the city of Mumbai.
+This project has been completed sucessfully and is effectively scraping data from the provided website, which will be used to do analysis of the restaurants types in the city of Mumbai.
 <br>

 ### Source